MOVING PEOPLE AND GOODS

-What does it take to get from Point A to Point B quickly, safely, reliably, and economically?
-Our faculty and students collaborate with partners as diverse as public transit agencies, local nonprofits, and Fortune 500 companies to answer this incredibly complex question.
+Mobility is the vital connection between people, businesses, and the goods and services that enable modern life.
+But what does it take to get from Point A to Point B quickly, safely, reliably, and economically?
+UT researchers collaborate with nonprofits, public transit agencies, the US Department of Transportation, and Fortune 500 companies to answer this complex question.

 UT’s Approach